florencejt/fusilli/docs/_build/html/_sources/index.rst.txt

-.. fusionlibrary documentation master file, created by sphinx-quickstart on Wed Aug 16 12:33:29 2023.
+.. fusilli documentation master file, created by sphinx-quickstart on Wed Aug 16 12:33:29 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.